m-tosch/mu/README.md

 The coverage can be found [TODO](https://github.com)

 The code coverage can be generated using [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) or [llvm-cov](https://clang.llvm.org/docs/SourceBasedCodeCoverage.html). gcov uses the gcc compiler while llvm-cov uses clang.
-The latter was implemented to also report branch coverage through what llvm calls "region coverage". gcov can only report basic line coverage.
+The latter was implemented to be able to inspect branch coverage through what llvm calls "region coverage". gcov can only provide basic line coverage.

-You can generate both coverage reports locally from the command line.
+You can generate both coverage reports locally from the command line:

 For gcov (requires gcc)